The Best 9 Things to Do in Charleston

 Each fort offers its own touring options where you can learn more about the history and how they were used in the American Revolution and the Civil War.
 There are also many trailways you can walk along to explore more of nature and take in the amazing views of the harbor.

 The Fort Sumter National Monument ferry meeting point is located at 340 Concord Street, Charleston, SC, 29401.
-It’s open every day from 8:30 a.m. to 5 p.m.
-Tickets are $22 for adults and $14 for kids.
+It’s open every day from 9 a.m. to 5 p.m.
+Tickets are free but you will need to pay for the ferry which is $10.

 See the USS Yorktown